Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Simulation Details

+A non-uniform mesh with 1450 $\times$ 320 $\times$ 200 is used to discretise the domain in the streamwise, wall-normal, and spanwise directions, respectively.
+Figure.~\ref{fig2:mesh}(a) depicts the overall view of mesh distribution in $x-y$ plane.
+It can be seen that the mesh is smoothly stretched near the corner of the aft wall, with a refined resolution in the near-wall region.
+Within the effective computational domain, $\Delta x$ is of approximately 50~$\mu$m and $\Delta z$ has a constant value of 30~$\mu$m.
+Second row of Fig.~\ref{fig2:mesh} presents the variation of normalized size $\Delta y^*$ calculated by $\Delta y^* = \Delta y/min(\Delta y)$ at different locations.
+Profiles selected in Fig.~\ref{fig2:mesh} (b), (c) and (d) demonstrate mesh distribution in combustion region as flame propagates downstream.
+Minimum cells, which have length of about 4~$\mu$m in wall-normal direction, distribute at the wall and inside region around 3~mm from the bottom wall.

-To discretise the domain, a mesh with dimensions of 1450×320×200 is used in the streamwise, wall-normal, and spanwise directions, respectively.
-The mesh is smoothly stretched to match the geometry of the domain, with a finer mesh employed along the boundary layers.
-In order to validate the mesh, parameters are calculated at the inlet plane boundary layer, and their values are provided in Tables \ref{table:vali1} and \ref{table:vali2}.
-The subscript 1' represents the value at the wall, considering the surface of the immersed boundary, while the subscript e' represents the value at the edge of the boundary layer.
+To asses the quality of computational mesh, detailed validation are proposed in this section.
+Table~\ref{table:1} presents recommended resolution criterion of computational mesh cell sizes for both DNS and wall-resolved LES computations proposed by Sagaut~\cite{sagaut2007theoretical}.
+The present mesh characteristics calculated based on inlet profile are listed in Tables \ref{table:2}.
+The subscript '1' represents the value at the wall, considering the surface of the immersed boundary, while the subscript e' represents the value at the edge of the boundary layer.
 The effective mesh size, $\Delta e$, is defined as $\Delta e = \sqrt[3]{\Delta x \Delta y \Delta z}$.
-The ratios listed in the tables indicate that the mesh resolution satisfies the resolution criterion for wall-bounded turbulence proposed by Sagaut~\cite{sagaut2007theoretical}.
+Results recommend that the DNS criteria are quite satisfactorily fulfilled in the present simulation, especially inside the reaction region.
+More details about mesh validation can be found in previous study~\cite{fang2023direct}.

 In addition, Peterson~\cite{peterson2019high} proposed that simulations of a cavity flame-holder require a mesh resolution that satisfies a minimum of ten times the Kolmogorov scale in order to capture the key reacting flow structure.
-The present mesh meets this requirement fully.
-Moreover, based on the length scales calculated by Sitaraman et al.~\cite{SITARAMAN2021111531}, it can be observed that more than eighty of the finest cells, which are distributed near the boundary layer and inside the cavity, are included within the relevant length scales.
-This analysis provides evidence that the present mesh is sufficiently refined to resolve the flow and capture the turbulent flame structure.
+Results listed in Table~\ref{table:2} indicates that the present mesh can fully meets this requirement.